-One quote that really resonated with me from Ness was “All students (and younger children) need the experience of having an adult read to them to access the benefits of read alouds.
-Outside school, read alouds may not be routine occurrences for all students.” (page 13).
-Growing up, one of my favourite things to do was listen to stories read by my parents, which really increased my interest in reading.
-This quote reminds me that outside of the classroom, not every student has that opportunity, which makes me strive to incorporate read alouds in my future practice, so all students can experience that joy!
+One quote that resonated with me from Ness was “All students (and younger children) need the experience of having an adult read to them to access the benefits of read-alouds.
+Outside school, read alouds may not be routine occurrences for all students.” (p.
+13).
+Growing up, one of my favourite things was listening to stories read by my parents, which increased my love of reading.
+It reminds me that not every child has this opportunity outside of school.
+Because of this, I hope to incorporate regular into read-alouds in my future classroom so all students can experience the joy and benefits of listening to stories!

-The read aloud I am focusing this reflection on was my first lesson, where I was able to work with my upcoming practicum Grade 1/2 class.
-Below I have attached my completed Read Aloud Planning Template (Read Aloud For All Learners, 2024, page 102) which I used for this read aloud lesson!
+The read-aloud I am focusing this reflection on was from my lesson with my upcoming practicum Grade 1/2 class.
+Below I have attached my completed Read Aloud Planning Template (Ness, p.
+102).

-The lesson was based on a beautifully written book called Wildflower written by Melanie Brown and illustrated by Sara Gillingham.
-The book’s setting takes place in a garden where the main character, Daisy, struggles to feel like she belongs after being called a weed by other flowers.
-By the end of the book, Daisy learns that she, like other wildflowers, belongs in the garden just as much as anyone else.
-She recognizes that she is more than a weed and that all flowers have a purpose and are special in their own ways.
+The lesson was based off the book Wildflower written by Melanie Brown and illustrated by Sara Gillingham.
+The story takes place in a garden where the main character, Daisy, struggles to feel like she belongs after being called a weed by other flowers.
+By the end of the book, Daisy learns that she belongs just as much as the other flowers and that everyone has a purpose.

 This book was so perfect to anchor the ELA, art, and social-emotional learning activity where students got to celebrate what makes them, uniquely themselves!